Whether the Roma Pass or City Passes are worthwhile is hotly debated. Here you will find all advantages and disadvantages at a glance.

 The Turbopass Rome is a very flexible pass.
 It can be booked with a validity of 1 – 7 days.
 In addition to the reservations for the Colosseum and the Vatican Museums, the Turbo Pass offers access to numerous other museums and exhibitions and a day ticket for the hop on hop off buses.

 Optionally, the guided tour of the Vatican Museums and the airport transfer can be booked.
 You can also book public transport tickets, but you have to pick them up on site.

-The two passes help you book the Vatican Museums, St. Peter’s Basilica, and the Colosseum in no time.
-All reservations are included and are made immediately upon booking.
+With the Vatican Pass you can book the Vatican Museums and St. Peter’s Basilica in no time.
+All reservations are included and made instantly upon booking and delivered instantly by email.

-The Vatican Pass includes admission to the Vatican Museums and the Sistine Chapel, a guided tour of St. Peter’s Basilica and an audio app for Rome.
+The Vatican Pass includes entry to the Vatican Museums and the Sistine Chapel, a guided tour of St. Peter’s Basilica and an audio app for Rome.

 The Rome Tourist Pass also includes entry to the Colosseum and an audio guide for the Pantheon.

-The Roma Pass is the official tourist card of the Municipality of Rome.
+The Roma Pass is the official tourism card of the municipality of Rome.

-You can also visit a museum with the 48h pass or two museums with the 72h pass for free.
-Most museums, however, have to be reserved separately.
+You can also visit one museum for free with the 48h pass or two museums with the 72h pass.
+However, most museums require an extra reservation.
 The Vatican Museums are not included.